Reading-eScience-Centre/coverage-restapi/spec.md

 In the example above, subsetting is done on a single coverage.
 The same technique can also be applied to coverage collections, as hinted in the `"inCollection"` field of the subsetted coverage.

+## 8. Index-based subsetted resources

+Subsetting coverage data by defining coordinate bounds (previous section) is not always desirable.
+When a domain axis shall be fixed to a single coordinate (e.g. a given time or height step), then it may be easier to operate in the index space of the coverage domain.
+This is typically only possible if the corresponding coverage domain is already known.

+TODO how generic should this be defined?